lnewson/jenkins-ci.influxdb-plugin/README.md

 # InfluxDB Jenkins Plugin

-This plugin allows you to send the build metrics to [InfluxDB](https://influxdata.com/) time series database, to be used for analysis and in radiators.
-One option is to use Grafana (http://grafana.org) for visualizing the data.
+This plugin allows sending build metrics to [InfluxDB](https://influxdata.com/) time series database, to be used for analysis and with status radiators.
+Recommeded option is to use Grafana (http://grafana.org) for visualizing the data.

-Codebase is forked from Jenkings Graphite Plugin and refactored to suit purpose.
+Codebase is forked from Jenkins Graphite Plugin and refactored to suit purpose.

 Plugin has been tested with InfluxDB version v0.11, v0.12 and v0.13.
 Does not support InfluxDB versions prior v0.9.